Reduce the risk of sudden infant death syndrome (SIDS)

 Feeding, dummies and SIDS

 Breastfeeding your baby reduces the risk of SIDS.

 It's possible using a dummy at the start of a sleep also reduces the risk of SIDS.
-However, the evidence is not strong and not all experts agree that dummies should be promoted.
+But the evidence isn't strong and not all experts agree that dummies should be promoted.

-If your baby is unwell, seek medical help promptly
+If your baby's unwell, seek medical help promptly